-- Are there any over-the-counter medicines I can take that help relieve morning sickness?
+- Are there any over-the-counter medicines I can take to relieve morning sickness?

 - Are there certain foods that can help relieve morning sickness?

-- If I have gestational diabetes during pregnancy, will I have it after pregnancy?
+- If I have gestational diabetes during pregnancy, will I have it after pregnancy, too?

 Copyright © American Academy of Family Physicians